Oxaide

 Serious review connects the degradation pattern to the actual decision in front of the owner, lender, or investor

-The high-status question is not whether the battery has degraded.
-It is whether the degradation mode and severity still support the capital, insurer, warranty, or operating case being claimed.
+What matters is whether the degradation mode and severity still support the capital, insurer, warranty, or operating case being claimed.

 Common questions